SilverJolteon/MHP1-Event-Quest-Loader/README.md

 - Special thanks to [IncognitoMan](https://github.com/IncognitoMan) and [Kurogami2134](https://github.com/Kurogami2134) for tips and their own ASM as a groundwork.
 - Special thanks as well to [Immortalcripple](https://github.com/Immortalcripple) for helping out with testing.
 - Freedom Enhanced by [YuzucchiNyan](https://github.com/GReinoso96)
+- English quests translated by [GrenderG](https://github.com/GrenderG)
-- English and Spanish quests translated by Anonymous
+- Spanish quests translated by Anonymous